Indians Spring Training

 Seats to avoid

-The beauty of a new ballpark is that there's generally not a bad seat in the house.
+The beauty of a newer ballpark is that there's generally not a bad seat in the house.
 That holds somewhat true in Goodyear, where some of the best seats in the house - those directly behind the dugouts - have an annoying protective screen in front of them.
 Try to sit above row G in sections 108-109 and 115-116 to minimize the annoyance.
 Additionally, Outfield Box and Reserved ticket holders will not be able to see into the outfield corner closest to them, as the grandstand curves in such a way that it obstructs views of the playing field near the foul pole.
 While that's only a potential nuisance a couple times per game, the tarp that's stationed in front of section 105 is a nine inning issue for fans in the first two rows there.
 As a result, the seats in rows A and B in section 105 are the worst in the ballpark, even though they are padded and at field level.

 Seats in the shade